Jump to each review:

 - Cambridge Audio AXA 35, Cambridge Audio Edge A, Croft Phono Integrated, NAD C 316BEE, Naim Uniti Atom

 Croft Acoustics doesn’t have a lot of representation in N. America at the moment but is available directly from the manufacturer in the United Kingdom, and from dealers in other parts of the world.
 Trying it without a serious audition might seem a tad risky but this isn’t a new company without a proven track record.
 Glenn Croft doesn’t really advertise, and I’ve never seen their components at a single audio show in over 20 years of attendance.

 There is a simplicity to the industrial design that won’t appeal to everyone; it’s basically a very plain metal chassis without any fancy buttons or things to screw up.
-The Phono RIAA is a MM tube phono stage with 46dB of gain and one set of inputs.
+The Phono RIAA is a MM tube phono preamp with 46dB of gain and one set of inputs.
 It does work very well with a SUT and low-output moving coil cartridge but you can’t set the impedance or change the level of gain.

 The RIAA Phono (16”W x 10.6”D x 3”H) is a solid 10 pounds and will likely sit unadorned on your equipment rack for many years and aside from the orange glow emanating out of its vented top cover, you might be hard pressed to know that it’s on.
 Croft supplies two 12AX7 tubes with each unit and while one is free to tube roll – the stock units are just fine.

 - Breathes a lot of life into recordings and that’s only part of its charm